thoughtbot/pacecar/README.md

 Because these are all scope, you can combine them.

-To get all users that have a first\_name set, who are admins and approved more than 2 weeks ago, ordered by their first name:
+To get all users that have a first\_name set, who are admins:

-    User.first_name_present.admin.approved_at_before(2.weeks.ago).by_first_name

-To get the top 10 commenters:

-    User.maximum_comments.limited(10)
+    User.first_name_present.admin

 Supported Databases
 -------------------